 The mission of the CMPBH Community Advisory Board is to provide a vehicle for effective community input to the station’s governing body and management about station programming, community service, and the impact on the community from the station’s major policy decisions.
 The Community Advisory Board connects the community to the station, furthering CMPBH’s commitment as the cultural voice of the Pikes Peak region and beyond.

-The Community Advisory Board meets quarterly on the following dates:
+The Community Advisory Board meets quarterly at 5 PM on the following dates: